Azur Lane Buildings and Quests: Everything You Need to Know

 The building where you can buy items in exchange for gold and gems.
 It is very easy to get gold on Azur Lane, so we recommend visiting here often.
 You can get very valuable equipment using gold.
 If you are in a guild, you can also access the guild shop from this screen.

-- Tactical Classroom: This building can be used to raise the base skill of your ships.
+This building can be used to raise the base skill of your ships.
 There are three types of base skills; damage, defense and support, and you can make them stronger by using items called ’textbooks’.
 This building does not raise the level of your ships.
 It only makes their skills more powerful.
 In this context, remember to make the right choices.
 For example, it would be of no use to increase the damage skill of a repair ship.
-We recommend that you upgrade the defense skill of heavy class ships, attack skills of light class ships, and support skill of other ships.
+We recommend that you upgrade the defense skill of heavy class ships, the attack skills of light class ships, and the support skill of other ships.

 When you reach Level 50, a building called “Auditorium” will be unlocked.
 In this building, you can raise the actual level of your ships.
 But until then, you can only upgrade their skills.
 There are a few additional buildings in Azur Lane’s Chinese version, for example, “Cat House”.
 The “Meowficers” here provide your ships with buffs they can use on the battlefield.
 In the English version, we expect this building to be activated soon.

-These are the most important things you need to know about Azur Lane buildings and mission types.
-By using both efficiently, you can be more effective on the battlefield.
-Keep in mind that the mouse support provided by BlueStacks 4 is very useful in late-stage battles: When your screen is filled with hundreds of enemy shells, it is not enough to “touch” to avoid them.
+By using this guide, you can be more effective on the battlefield.
+Keep in mind that the mouse support provided by BlueStacks is very useful in late-stage battles: When your screen is filled with hundreds of enemy shells, it is not enough to “touch” to avoid them.
 Good luck on the battlefield and may your Waifu girls always be with you!